 Hospital Dogs

-MUSC Shawn Jenkins Children's Hospital currently has two specially trained hospital dogs from Canine Assistants, a nonprofit in Milton, Georgia.
+MUSC Shawn Jenkins Children's Hospital has specially educated hospital dogs from Canine Assistants, a nonprofit in Milton, Georgia.

-Hospital Dogs are trained to work as part of the healthcare team on a daily basis.
-They work alongside a hospital employee to provide individualized therapeutic interactions for patients, families and staff.
+Hospital Dogs work alongside a hospital employee to provide individualized therapeutic interactions for patients, families and staff as part of the healthcare team.

 Hospital Dogs can be part of a patient's personalized treatment or recovery plan, helping to address specific goals.
 They can normalize hospitalizations while providing emotional support, play and comfort.